UK base rate may rise to 7% to curb inflation, economist warns

 But savers have been trying to make the most of rising interest rates, which have led some banks to offer savings rates as high as 6 per cent – their highest level in at least a decade, albeit still behind inflation, which is currently 8.7 per cent, against a target of 2 per cent.

-Grilled by MPs on the liaison committee, prime minister Rishi Sunak refused to say whether he would hit his target of halving inflation by the end of the year, but vowed to “just keep throwing everything at it”.
+Grilled by MPs on the liaison committee, Rishi Sunak refused to say whether he would hit his target of halving inflation by the end of the year, but vowed to “just keep throwing everything at it”.

 Join our commenting forum